LucasHe03/CMOR438-F25/src/rice2025/utilities/README.md

-# Unsupervised Learning Library
+# Utilities Library

-This directory contains the implementation of the unsupervised learning algorithms in the **rice2025** Python package.
+This directory contains the implementation of the broad utility functions in the **rice2025** Python package.

 ---

 ## Overview

-The supervised learning module provides implementations of common unsupervised learning algorithms and supporting utilities.
+The utilities module provides implementations of common utilities used in machine learning algorithms.

 ## Subpackage Structure
 ```